+- 1. Development of Safe Return Plan/COVID-19 Safety Plan.
 This Safe Return Plan, as initially developed in October 2020 in the form of the School Reopening Plan, used input and feedback collected in District, area, and school site meetings with parents and staff; surveys; employee and parent forums with members of the medical community; meetings with the District's employee groups Faculty Senate (teachers), CSEA (operations unit) and Classified Unit Business Support Senate (CUBSS), and multiple public meetings at which the District's Board received updates and discussed plans for on-site instruction.
 In addition, from May to July 2020, a task force of close to 100 employees from all sectors of the District worked to process and develop a return to campus plan, which forms the basis for the initial plan.
-Information about the process for development of the initial plan and opportunities for feedback were also shared with the District's community by email, text, push notifications in the District's app, websites, social media channels (including Facebook, Instagram and Twitter), video blogs, CUSD Today mailed into every staff and parent household, and the local media.

-Input and feedback were obtained from District staff, parents, and community members in amending this COVID-19 Safety Plan.
+Information about the process for development of the initial plan and opportunities for feedback were also shared with the District's community by email, text, push notifications in the District's app, websites, social media channels (including Facebook, Instagram and Twitter), video blogs, CUSD Today mailed into every staff and parent household, and the local media. - August 11, 2021 Amended COVID-19 Safety Plan.
+Input and feedback were obtained from District staff, parents, and community members in amending the COVID-19 Safety Plan on August 11, 2021.
 This included reviewing the proposed amended COVID-19 Safety Plan in open session during the regular board meetings on July 21, 2021 and August 11, 2021 and the special board meeting on July 29, 2021, and providing staff, employee groups, parents, students, and members of the public with the opportunity to comment on the plan; posting the proposed amended COVID-19 Safety Plan on the District's website in order to receive comments on it; and reviewing and obtaining input from staff regarding the proposed amended COVID-19 Safety Plan.
 Communication regarding the proposed plan was sent to every parent and staff member on Friday, July 30, 2021.
-This amended COVID-19 Safety Plan incorporates comments and input that have been received.
+The amended COVID-19 Safety Plan incorporated comments and input that were received.